wealthy/frontend-guideline/react/folder-structuring/README.md

 ### components

-Components folder contains **only** the components which are to be used across the screens(in case of mobile app) or pages(in case of web app).
+Components folder contains **only** the components which are to be used across the screens(in case of mobile app) or routes(in case of web app).

 The components folder is sub divided into following folders:-